 What is keratosis pilaris?

 Keratosis pilaris is a very common skin disorder affecting many people of all ages.
 Keratosis pilaris is a benign condition that presents as numerous small, rough, red, or tan bumps primarily around hair follicles on the upper arms, legs, buttocks, and sometimes cheeks.
 Keratosis pilaris creates a "goose bumps," "gooseflesh," or "chicken skin" appearance on the skin.
 A majority of people with keratosis pilaris may be unaware that the skin condition has a designated medical term or that it is treatable.
-In general, keratosis pilaris is often cosmetically displeasing but medically completely harmless.
+Keratosis pilaris may be cosmetically displeasing but it is medically completely harmless.
 Keratosis pilaris is common in otherwise healthy people.

 Viewers share their comments